Methods Lab for Systemic Co-Design

 work in a public, social or community setting

-can commit at least two hours per week over four months
+can commit at least two hours per week during each module

 It is not for you if you: